auth0/docs/articles/quickstart/native/android/interactive.md

 [Universal Login](/hosted-pages/login) is the easiest way to set up authentication in your application.
 We recommend using it for the best experience, best security and the fullest array of features.

-In the `onCreate` method, create a new instance of the `Auth0` class to hold user credentials:
+In the `onCreate` method, create a new instance of the `Auth0` class to hold user credentials.

 Create a `loginWithBrowser` method and use the `WebAuthProvider` class to authenticate with any connection you enabled on your application in the [Auth0 dashboard](${manage_url}/#/).
-Here, you can pass the scheme value that was used in the `auth0Scheme` manifest placeholder as part of the initial configuration:
+Here, you can pass the scheme value that was used in the `auth0Scheme` manifest placeholder as part of the initial configuration.

 After you call the `WebAuthProvider#start` function, the browser launches and shows the login page.
 Once the user authenticates, the callback URL is called.
 The callback URL contains the final result of the authentication process.